jonathanong/raw-body/README.md

 a decoded stream.
 The stream should not have an encoding set and is expected to emit `Buffer` objects.

+#### stream.not.readable

+This error will occur when the given stream not readable, it may be a request parsed by other middleware before.

 ## Examples

 ### Simple Express example